What is the mission of the Ronald McDonald House of Delaware?

 The Ronald McDonald House of Delaware provides a “home-away-from-home” for families of seriously ill children who need a place to stay while their child receives treatment from an area hospital.
 A family may stay at our House whether the child is hospitalized or receiving outpatient treatment.

 The Ronald McDonald House also operates Ronald McDonald Family Rooms located in the Women and Children’s Center at Christiana Care’s Newark Campus and in Nemours Children’s Hospital, Delaware.

 Are all Ronald McDonald Houses connected?

 Ronald McDonald Houses are owned and operated by local chapters of Ronald McDonald House Charities® (RMHC), based in Oak Brook, Illinois.
-Each local chapter is licensed by McDonald’s Corporation and operates as an IRS-designated 501(c)3 not-for-profit organization.
-While all chapters are part of the overall RMHC system, each is overseen at the local level by its own Board of Directors and is supported by individuals, organizations, businesses, and foundations within the local community.
+Each local chapter is licensed by McDonald’s Corporation and operates as an IRS-designated 501(c) 3 not-for-profit organization.
+While all chapters are part of the overall RMHC system, each is managed at the local level by a Board of Directors and is dependent upon its own fundraising and support from the surrounding community.

 What does Ronald McDonald House do for families?

 The Ronald McDonald House provides a safe and welcoming environment for families of seriously ill children, from newborns to age 21.
 It is a gathering place for families facing similar situations to find support and comfort from each other, often, establishing lifelong friendships.
 A family may stay at our House whether the child is hospitalized or receiving outpatient treatment.